Jonny-exe/binary-fractions/binary_fractions/README.md

 Method that implements the & operand.

+Any negative number will be converted into twos-complement representation, than bitwise-and will be done, then the resulting number will be converted back from twos-complement to binary string format.

+**Examples**:

-For example, '11.1' & '10.1' will return '10.1'
+- `Example` - operation '11.1' & '10.1' will return '10.1'
-'-0.1' & '+1' will return '-1' because twos-complement of
+- `Example` - operation '-0.1' & '+1' will return '-1'
+  because twos-complement of '-0.1' is 1.1.
-'-0.1' is 1.1; and 1.1 & 01.0 results in twos-complement 1.0;
+  Further, 1.1 & 01.0 results in twos-complement 1.0,
   and 1.0 in twos-complement is '-1' in binary fraction.
-In short, any negative number will be converted into twos-complement representation, than bitwise-and will be done, then the resulting number will be converted back from twos-complement to binary string format.

 **Arguments**: